The new RF system monitor is used primarily for monitoring forward/reflected transmitter power.

-Radio Frequency Systems (RFS) has developed a new RF system monitor that will be launched this month at the IBC2005 in Amsterdam.
+Radio Frequency Systems (RFS) has developed a new RF system monitor that will be launched at the IBC2005.

 The new RF system monitor is used primarily for monitoring forward/reflected transmitter power and for mimic display of U-Link /motorized switch configurations.
 Beyond this, it has the ability to analyze and store a wide range of collected data for up to three years.